nasa/ziggy/doc/user-manual/edit-pipeline.md

 Anyway.

-This section shows a list of the parameter sets that are assigned at the pipeline level (that is to say, parameter sets that are made available to every task regardless of which processing module it uses).
+This section shows a list of the parameter sets that are assigned at the pipeline level (that is to say, parameter sets that are made available to every task regardless of which node it comes from).
 The `New` button allows you to select any parameter set in the parameter library and make it a pipeline parameter set for this pipeline.
 The `Edit` button allows you to change the values of the parameters in a given set.

 Given that the parameter library panel already allows you to view and edit parameters, why is it useful to have this section on this dialog box?
 Again -- in the case where you have a lot of pipelines and a lot of parameters, it's useful to be able to view the parameters for a given pipeline in isolation.
 This allows you to avoid confusion about which parameters go to which pipelines.

-### Modules Section
+### Nodes Section

-The `Modules` section offers functions that address the pipeline modules within a given pipeline.
+The `Nodes` section offers functions that address the pipeline nodes within a given pipeline.

-The display shows the modules in the pipeline, sorted in execution order.
-You can select a module and press one of the following buttons:
+The display shows the nodes in the pipeline, sorted in execution order.
+You can select a node and press one of the following buttons:

 #### Task Information Button

-This button produces a table of the tasks that Ziggy will produce for the specified module if you start the pipeline.
-This takes into account whether the module is configured to process all data or to process only new data, plus the settings of the [datastore regexps](datastore-regexp.md).
+This button produces a table of the tasks that Ziggy will produce for the specified node if you start the pipeline.
+This takes into account whether the node is configured to process all data or to process only new data, plus the settings of the [datastore regexps](datastore-regexp.md).
 For each task, the task's unit of work description and number of subtasks are shown.
 If the table is empty, it means that the relevant files in the datastore are missing.
 The datastore is populated by [Data Receipt](data-receipt.md); that article will help you ingest your data into the datastore so that the task information table can calculate the number of tasks and subtasks the input data will generate.

 #### Resources Button

-If you look back at [the article on running the cluster](running-pipeline.md), you'll note that we promised that there was a way to set a different limit on the number of workers for each pipeline module.
+If you look back at [the article on running the cluster](running-pipeline.md), you'll note that we promised that there was a way to set a different limit on the number of workers for each node.
 This button is that way!

-More specifically, if you select a module and press the `Resources` button, you'll get the `Edit worker resources` dialog box that displays a number of resource settings:
+More specifically, if you select a node and press the `Resources` button, you'll get the `Edit worker resources` dialog box that displays a number of resource settings:

 <img src="images/resources-initial.png" style="width:6cm;" />